Olivia Laing: Career

 Laing's first novel, Crudo, is a roman-à-clef about the politically turbulent summer of 2017.
-Written in real time over seven weeks, the novel is also an homage to Kathy Acker, on whom the protagonist is based.
+Written in real time over seven weeks, the novel is also a homage to Kathy Acker, on whom the protagonist is based.
 It was a New York Times Notable Book of 2018, and was shortlisted for the Gordon Burn Prize and the Goldsmiths Prize.
 In 2019, Crudo won the 100th James Tait Black Memorial Prize.
 According to the fiction judge, Dr Alex Lawrie: "This is fiction at its finest: a bold and reactive political novel that captures a raw slice of contemporary history with pace, charm, and wit."
 Writing in The New Yorker, Alexandra Schwartz described Crudo as "a work of autofiction that captures the apprehension of the present moment."
 In New Statesman, Sarah Ditum wrote that Laing "uses her style like a magician uses sleight-of-hand, palming away a hinted-at revelation while your attention has been directed towards the dazzling arc of her sentences".

 Funny Weather: Art in an Emergency was published in 2020.
 It is a collection of essays, reviews and other published work that Laing wrote for a variety of publications including frieze, BOMB and The Guardian.

 Laing's sixth book, Everybody, examines the body and its discontents by way of the renegade psychoanalyst Wilhelm Reich.
 It explores the liberation movements of the twentieth century, examining the work and lives of a variety of figures, including Nina Simone, Susan Sontag, Andrea Dworkin and Malcolm X. According to the Financial Times, "Laing's gift for weaving big ideas together with lyrical prose sets her alongside the likes of Arundhati Roy, John Berger and James Baldwin.
 In other words, she is among the most significant voices of our time."

+Laing's seventh book, The Garden Against Time, is an investigation into the idea of paradise that tells the story of their restoration of a walled garden in Suffolk.
+It was shortlisted for the 2024 Waterstones Book of the Year award.

 Personal life

 Laing is married to the poet and academic Ian Patterson.
-She identifies as trans/non-binary.
+Laing is non-binary.